Understanding the needs of doctors in training

 All doctors in training should have access to occupational health advice.
 Doctors may acquire a condition or disability at any stage of their career.
 If a doctor in training has a long-term health condition or disability, they may need specialist occupational health advice through an accredited occupational health physician, to make decisions about training and working.

-The deanery or HEE local teams with the doctors' employers can use and adapt the process as they feel is appropriate, for example by using some of the steps included, depending on the specifics of the case.
+The deanery or NHS England local teams with the doctors' employers can use and adapt the process as they feel is appropriate, for example by using some of the steps included, depending on the specifics of the case.

 Process map for supporting doctors in training